Google Sets Mobile Deadline

 – Go to any page on your website.
 Then at the top of the browser, click the middle square box at the top right of either Chrome or Firefox.
 It should make your browser smaller, but not close or minimize the browser.

 See if your website has a horizontal scroll bar at the bottom of the page.
 If it does, then your site is not optimised for mobile traffic.
 If you do not see the horizontal scroll bar, then slowly enlarge or shrink the browser size.
 Does the content move on the page, according to the size of the browser?
 If it does, then your browser is mobile responsive.

 Second, take a look at your Google Analytics Mobile overview to determine what percent of your traffic currently comes from mobile devices.
 If the amount is negligible then you should not be in a rush to make your site mobile friendly.

 Estimating Your Mobile Search Traffic:

-What happens however, if you notice that a sizeable portion of your traffic comes from smartphones and tablets to your non-responsive website?
+What happens, however, if you notice that a sizeable portion of your traffic comes from mobile and tablets to your non-responsive website?
 How much will it influence your traffic?
 To estimate your mobile search traffic, follow these steps.

 First, check out your top keywords on Google Webmaster Tools.
 Webmaster Tools can help you determine your top 10-20 non-branded keywords for your site.